MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 The phone number assigned to the resource account must:
 - Have the same phone number type as the emergency numbers configured in the policy instance.
 - Must have an emergency location assigned.
-- If there is a Calling Plan service phone number assigned to the resource account you need to have Pay-As-You-Go Calling Plan license and funding for it available.
+- If the resource account is using a Calling Plan service number, you must have a Pay-As-You-Go Calling Plan, and assign it to the resource account.
+In addition, you need to assign a Communications credits license to the resource account and fund it to support outbound Shared Calling calls via the Pay-As-You-Go Calling Plan.

 The same resource account can be used in multiple policy instances.